 Maternity and Infant Care Project (MIC)

 Since 1966, the UF Department of Obstetrics and Gynecology has had as part of its mission the provision of high-quality prenatal care to the underserved women in our region.
-The women receive their prenatal and post partum care in their communities, then deliver their babies at UF Health Hospital at the University of Florida.
+In an effort to improve access to prenatal care, women receive their prenatal and post partum care in their communities, and deliver their babies at UF Health Hospital at the University of Florida.

-MIC is providing care at the health departments in the following counties: Alachua, Bradford, Columbia, Gilchrist, Levy, Marion and Suwannee.
-Care for patients who live in these areas is provided at local Federally Qualified Healthcare Centers (FQHCs).
+MIC is providing care within community health departments and Federally Qualified Healthcare Centers (FQHCs) in the following counties: Bradford, Columbia, Dixie, Gilchrist, Levy, Marion and Suwannee.
 Certified and experienced nurse-midwives and women’s health nurse practitioners provide the care to these patients.

 - For more information, please call the following clinic locations and request your prenatal care with UF MIC: